-A company secretary is not considered as a member of the board and despite the name, the secretary role is not clerical or secretarial.
-They are responsible for the efficient administration of the company and with particular regards to ensuring compliance.
+A company secretary is not a member of the board.
+They are responsible for the administration of the company particularly in ensuring compliance.

 Members of the board are usually composed of directors, shareholders, or people with interests in the company.
 In Singapore, a company is required to hire at least a local director to start with, and the maximum limit for number of directors that is allowed is stated in the company’s constitution.
 In a situation where your company elects only one director, then you will need to hire a different individual to be the company’s secretary.
 Typically, it is a requisite for companies in Singapore to have at least a minimum of 2 company officers.

 A member of the board usually gets elected in the company’s Annual General Meeting (AGM) and the members are not only limited to directors but may include independent directors and non-executive director.

 Independent directors here refer to directors who do not have any material monetary relationship with the company except for their approved remuneration.
 Non-executive directors are company’s board of directors who is not part of the executive team as they do not engage in the day-today management of the company but is involved in the planning and policy making efforts.